Iterative Averaging in the Quest for Best Test Error: Gadam and Lookahead

 \subsection{Effect of Frequency of Averaging}

 While we derive the theoretical bounds using Polyak-style averaging on every \textit{iteration}, practically we average \textit{much} less: we either average once per \textit{epoch} similar to \cite{izmailov2018averaging}, or select a rather arbitrary value such as averaging once per 100 iterations.
-The reason is both practical and theoretical: averaging much less leads to significant computational savings, and at the same time as we argued in Sections \ref{subsec:noisyquad} and \ref{sec:regularising}, on more independent iterates the benefit from averaging is better, because our theoretical assumptions on independence are more likely met in these situations.
+The reason is both practical and theoretical: averaging much less leads to significant computational savings, and at the same time as we argued more independent iterates the benefit from averaging is better.
 In this case, averaging less causes the iterates to be further apart and more independent, and thus fewer number of iterates is required to achieve the similar level of performance if less independent iterates are used.
 We verify this both on the language and the vision experiments using the identical setup as the main text.
 With reference to Figure \ref{fig:lstm_freq}(a), not only is the final perplexity very insensitive to averaging frequency (note that the y-axis scale is very small), it is also interesting that averaging \textit{less} actually leads to a slightly better validation perplexity compared to schemes that, say, average every iteration.
 We see a similar picture emerges in Figure \ref{fig:lstm_freq}(b), where the despite of following very close trajectories, averaging every iteration gives a slightly worse testing performance compared to once an epoch and is also significantly more expensive (with a NVIDIA GeForce RTX 2080 Ti GPU, each epoch of training takes around 10s if we average once per epoch but averaging every iteration takes around 20s).